 We use your customer account and contact details to verify any returns and refunds that we process either by card or via your credit account.
 We process all card payments in line with our obligations under the PCI-DSS regulations and will encrypt the payment details before sending to our card payment and banking provider.

-We use your personal contact details such as name, postal address, phone number and email address to notify you about any updates, changes or issues with your personal credit account.
-We use your personal contact data, payment history and credit information obtained from Credit Reference Agencies to determine whether and when to increase or reduce your credit limit.
-We may also send you notifications via SMS to notify you if you have exceeded your credit limit or a payment is due.
+We use your personal contact details such as name, postal address, phone number and email address to notify and discuss with you about any updates, changes or issues with your personal credit account.
+We use your personal contact data, payment history and credit information obtained from Credit Reference Agencies and any additional information that you may provide to us to determine whether and when to increase or reduce your credit limit.
+We may also send you notifications via SMS to contact you about changes to your credit account and to notify you if you have exceeded your credit limit or a payment is due.

 We may use your personal data including special category data so that we can help support you with the management of your account.
-For example, we may use data about your specific accessibility needs or personal circumstances in order to help you access your account and statements or manage your repayments.
-We will always obtain your consent before processing this type of data, will keep it safe and will only use it for these purposes.
+For example, we may use data about your specific accessibility needs, personal circumstances or financial situation in order to help you access your account and statements or manage your repayments.
+We will always obtain your consent before processing your special category data for these purposes, we will only use it for these purposes and will keep it safe and secure at all times.
 You have the right to withdraw your consent in which we will stop the processing of this data as soon as possible.
 You can withdraw your consent at any time – see contact us for details on how to get in touch.

 You can set up a direct debit between us and your bank to make regular payments to your personal credit account with us.
 If you choose to pay this way, we will require a bank account number, sort code and the type of payment you wish to make e.g. full balance or fixed amount.
 We will use the personal data provided to verify that the account number and sort code combination are valid.
 We will also ask you for the bank account holder’s name which the bank will use to verify the direct debit payment request.
 It is your responsibility to ensure that you either have a sole authority or that you have the bank account holder’s permission to make payments from their bank account.